timothylimyl/robotx_od_pipeline/README.md

 I have set up an easy to use *.ipynb script that is suppose to work "out of the box".
 The reason why I set it up to be a *.ipynb script is so that you can use Colaboratory to train (free of charge cloud GPU offered by Google), roughly 12 hours of free runtime on a Tesla K80.

 Save the whole folder into your google drive.
 Run `training_custom_object_detection.ipynb` to train.
 The notebook will export the newly train frozen graph containing the entire neural network model with all of its parameters once training is done.
 To run the inference, all you will need is the frozen trained model and the label_map.pbtxt.

+*Please read through the notebook script before running to get an understanding of what u are running first*

 ## 4. Run inference